 The XQL Configuration settings control your Cortex Query Language (XQL) queries in the system.
 To make it easier for you to configure Case Sensitivity across Cortex XDR in one central area, you can configure case sensitivity (

-true and field values are evaluated as case sensitive.
+false and field values are evaluated as case insensitive.
 This setting overwrites any other default configuration except for BIOCs, which will remain case insensitive no matter what this configuration is set to.

 Define Incident Mean Time to Resolve (MTTR)

 Learn more about defining the target incident Mean Time to Resolve (MTTR) applied according to the incident severity.